Key Takeaways

 That gap is fixable, fast and free.
 This guide covers three practical methods to issue Owwlish course completion certificates automatically.
 You will find a Zapier method, a bulk CSV method, and the cleanest option: connecting Owwlish directly to Wauld for verifiable digital credentials.

-The good news: Owwlish has a live Zapier integration that exposes a Lesson Completed trigger firing instantly when a learner finishes a lesson.
-That single trigger is all you need to automate the whole certificate automation workflow.
+Owwlish has a live Zapier integration that exposes a Lesson Completed trigger firing instantly when a learner finishes a lesson.
+That trigger is all you need to automate the whole certificate automation workflow.
 If you have set up Skilljar certificate automation or Skool certificates before, the approach here is nearly identical.

 What You Need Before You Start

-• An Owwlish account with at least one published course.
-Zapier is included on both the Basic ($16/month annual) and Pro ($30/month annual) plans.
+An Owwlish account with at least one published course.
+Zapier is available on both the Basic plan ($16/month annual) and Pro plan ($30/month annual).
+The pricing structure differs mainly in active enrollment limits and the number of courses allowed.

-• A Wauld account to design and issue learner certificates.
+A Wauld account to design and issue certificates.
 It is free to start.

 Build your certificate design in Wauld before connecting anything.
 Then pick the method below that fits your setup.